galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

 ## **Select**

 > ### {% icon hands_on %} Hands-on:
-> This Select tool is used to remove all the contaminants from the Peptide report(PSM) obtained from Peptide Shaker.
+> This Select tool is used to remove all the contaminants from the Peptide report obtained from Peptide Shaker.
 >
 > 1. {% tool [Select](Grep1) %} with the following parameters:
 >    - {% icon param-file %} *"Select lines from"*: `output_peptides` (output of **Peptide Shaker** {% icon tool %})